paulrobello/par_gpt/README.md

 A flexible command-line interface for interacting with various AI language models, supporting multiple providers and customizable output formats.

+PAR GPT has grown into a swiss army tool that help accelerate many tasks I deal with on a daily basis.
+Some features / functions may be kind of niche to things I work on but could be useful to others as well.

 **NOTE: This is a very work in progress project and may break at any time.**

 ## Features